 My church recently had group counseling on grief led by one of our Pastors.
 The title of the session was Surviving the Holidays.
-The room was filled with people who has lost loved ones recently.
+The room was filled with people who have lost loved ones recently.

 How Do You Get Through The First Holiday Without Loved One?

-In all honesty, keeping it real, for me personally, the only answer is drawing on God’s strength, not my own.
-The holidays are definitely gonna be different this year.
+In all honesty, keeping it real, for me, the only answer is drawing on God’s strength, not my own.
+The holidays are gonna be different this year.
 I lost my Mama on August 19, my baby brother on September 4, and 2 ex-in-laws on the same day which was September 16.

 Have you lost a loved one this year?
 I want you to know that your ONE true source of strength will come from God alone.
 Preaching to myself here as well.

 MAKE SURE TO PIN IT FOR LATER

 God has placed on my heart to start a series titled, (Hope For Grief: A Grief And Loss Collaboration) that will run for a couple of months from various contributors.
 I truly feel in my heart and soul God is going to use the loss resources to not only heal my broken heart but yours as well on experiencing loss.